warmist/scripts/docs/lua.rst

 -----

 ``lua``
    Start an interactive lua interpreter.
+Type ``quit`` on an empty line and hit enter to exit the interpreter.
 ``lua -f <filename>``, ``lua --file <filename>``
    Load the specified file and run the lua script within.
 The filename is interpreted relative to the Dwarf Fortress game directory.